javascript-tutorial/server/README.md

 3. Create the root folder.

     Create a folder `/js` for the project.

-If you use another directory as the root, adjust the paths below.
+    You can also use another directory as the root, then adjust the paths below, replace `/js` with it.

 4. Clone the tutorial server into it: